tkem/mopidy-mobile/README.rst

 ========================================================================

-Mopidy-Mobile is a Mopidy_ Web extension for mobile devices, currently iOS 6+ and Android >=4.1, and (some day) an Android client app.
+Mopidy-Mobile is a Mopidy_ Web extension for mobile devices, currently targeting iOS 7+ and Android 4.4, and - some day, maybe - a hybrid mobile client app.

 This project is in early development.
-Currently, it is not more than a UI mockup/prototype, and will not connect to your Mopidy installation.
+Currently, it is not more than a UI mockup/prototype, and will not even connect to your Mopidy installation.
 Initial working releases will be announced via the Mopidy announcement mailing list and/or discussion forum.